GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 It is a Java application built on the Spring framework.
 The backend database is a MySQL database (the same database used by the Study Builder, which is used to configure the data that is exposed through the Study Datastore APIs).

-It can be deployed on servers that have Java, Tomcat and MySQL installed.

-When deploying the application on GCP, the cloud resources that can be used are:
+When deploying the application on GCP, the cloud resources used are:

-1. Google Kubernetes Engine
+1. Google Kubernetes Engine (GKE)
 1. Cloud SQL (MySQL)

 ### Auth Server